Z1mcot/telegram-api-generator/example/telegram.md

     unpinAllForumTopicMessages(chat_id: IntegerOrString, message_thread_id: Integer)

 <p>Use this method to edit the name of the 'General' topic in a forum supergroup chat.
-The bot must be an administrator in the chat for this to work and must have <em>can_manage_topics</em> administrator rights.
+The bot must be an administrator in the chat for this to work and must have the <em>can_manage_topics</em> administrator rights.
 Returns <em>True</em> on success.</p>

     editGeneralForumTopic(chat_id: IntegerOrString, name: String)